Key Points

-The truth is that dog and cat food allergies do exist, but they are not common.
-Let’s discuss typical offending foods, clinical signs and symptoms, and how to deal with your cat or dog’s food allergies so they can get back to feeling like their furbulous self.
+Food allergies in dogs and cats exist, but they are not common.
+Want to know more?
+Keep reading to learn about typical offending foods, clinical signs and symptoms, and how to deal with your cat or dog’s food allergies so they can get back to feeling like their best self.

 What is a food allergy?